Vegin Vegan Vegun!

 If that doesn't work, try baking it in an 180°C oven for 15-20 minutes without preheating.
 It won't be as brown as we'd like, but it'll be cooked through and the shape will stay intact.
 This approach is easier and less stressful.

-👨🏻🍳Recipe Using Leftover Drained Tofu
+👨🏻🍳 Recipe Using Leftover Tofu

 Here are some uses for leftover drained tofu: